 Facebook offers you the option of picking a default setting for who can see your posts as well as customizing it for every individual photo upload, status, and check-in updates.
 Here you have the option to choose from Friends, Friends of Friends, Public or Only You.
 Now, choosing the Only You option kind of defeats the whole idea of sharing something on a social network in the first place.
 So your best bet in most cases – especially when sharing information of a personal nature – is to keep the accessibility limited to Friends.
 Even the Friends of Friends option can make your posts visible to people you don’t know, allowing them to share, comment or even save your information.

 The option of making posts Public, of course, is best restricted to public discussions.
-If you choose to customize privacy setting on a per post basis, it is extremely important to bear in mind that Facebook treats your last selection as the default setting unless you change it.
+If you choose to customize privacy settings on a per post basis, it is extremely important to bear in mind that Facebook treats your last selection as the default setting unless you change it.
 So if you have made a post Public, you must select the Friends only option before posting something personal.
 There is an option to change these privacy settings later but by then your post may have already been accessed by a large number of users.

 Shield Your Personal Information

 As was revealed in the aftermath of the Cambridge Analytica controversy, Facebook has gathered tonnes of information on every user over the years.
 Upon downloading a copy of their data of Facebook before permanently deleting their accounts, several users were astonished to learn that Facebook had information on their call logs, message histories, contacts and more.
-In addition to this, you may have assisted the site in building a data minefield by entering details such as your email address, phone number, birthday, anniversary, schools you have studied at, places you have lived in, organisations you have worked with, your family connections on the platform, who you are married to or in a relationship with, your religious beliefs, sexual orientation and political views, among other things.
+In addition to this, you may have assisted the site in building a data minefield by entering details such as your email address, phone number, birthday, anniversary, schools you have studied at, places you have lived in, organisations you have worked with, your family connections on the platform, who you are married to or in a relationship with, your religious beliefs, sexual orientation, and political views, among other things.

-There can be more than one reasons for any privacy-conscious user to want to shield this information from unwarranted scrutiny.
+There can be more than one reason for any privacy-conscious user to want to shield this information from unwarranted scrutiny.
 The Privacy Check-Up tool can come in handy in controlling the accessibility of your personal information on the site.
-You can also go to About section of your profile to Edit the privacy settings of different sub-sections such as Work, Education, Professional Skills, Places You’ve Lived, Contact Info, Basic Info and more.
+You can also go to About section of your profile to edit the privacy settings of different sub-sections such as Work, Education, Professional Skills, Places You’ve Lived, Contact Info, Basic Info and more.
 Here again, you can select visibility to Friends or Only Me.
 You also have the option to completely remove information entered in certain sections by clicking on the X mark.

 These basic changes will secure your account to a great extent.
 There are some other features such as protecting your profile, keeping your Facebook profile off Google, hiding your real name and so on, which may be useful if you want to maintain a really low profile.
 Another important thing to keep in mind if you are working toward enhancing privacy is to go easy on the tags because when you tag a friend in a post, the privacy settings of their account automatically apply to it.